 Once dough has doubled in size, preheat oven to 425 degrees.

-Mix together the olive oil and minced garlic and brush on pizza dough.
+Mix together olive oil, salt, and garlic and spread evenly on dough.

 Bake for 18-22 minutes, until cheese is melted and browned.